-This section provides controls for erecting, and undertaking alterations and additions to, residential flat buildings in the R4 High Density Residential Zone, within the area designated O2 (16.5m - 5 storeys) on the HLEP Height of Building map, with the exception of land in Beecroft that is addressed in Part 9 of this DCP.
+This section provides controls for erecting, and undertaking alterations and additions to, residential flat buildings in the R4 High Density Residential Zone, within the area designated O2 (16.5m - 5 storeys) on the HLEP Height of Building map.

+a.
 Development that contributes to the desired future character of the area.